Sweden Mourns After School Massacre - UrduPoint

 Students at the school described hearing shots and screaming.

-"We looked at each other and we did not really understand what was happening," said Isabella Hatidou, 19.

 "I saw some bodies lying on the ground.
-I don't know if they were dead or injured," added 16-year-old Linn, who goes to school near the site of the massacre.
+I don't know if they were dead or injured," said 16-year-old Linn, who goes to school near the site of the massacre.

 "There was blood everywhere, people were panicking and crying ... it was chaos."